hanuljeon95/hanuljeon95.github.io/_posts/2019-02-14-Axiom-of-Regularity.markdown

 [2] Penelope Maddy, *Believing the axioms I*.

-[3] Adam Rieger, *Paradox, ZF, and the Axiom of Foundation∗
+[3] Adam Rieger, *Paradox, ZF, and the Axiom of Foundation∗.

 <!-- [4] Asaf's answer -->